mikke89/RmlUi/readme.md

         // modified and added elements, or changed data in data bindings. context->Update();

+        // Prepare the application for rendering, such as by clearing the window.
+This calls
+        // into the RmlUi backend interface, replace with your own procedures as appropriate.
+        Backend::BeginFrame();

         // Render the user interface.
 All geometry and other rendering commands are now
         // submitted through the render interface.
         context->Render();

+        // Present the rendered content, such as by swapping the swapchain.
+This calls into
+        // the RmlUi backend interface, replace with your own procedures as appropriate.
+        Backend::PresentFrame();
     }

     Rml::Shutdown();